 A student who requires medication during the course of the school day must have written permission from both his/her parent or guardian and physician, detailing the medication, method of administration, amount, and time it is to be given.

-The medication must be brought to the school office in its original container, with the correct dosage, administration information, and student’s name printed on the label.
+Parents/Guardians must bring the medication to the school office in its original container, with the correct dosage, administration information, and student’s name printed on the label.
 A new medication form must be completed each school year.

-Medication forms can be accessed for each school site via the links below and are available in the school office.
+Medication forms can be accessed for each school site (see link at right).
+All medication forms are also available in the school office.

 Mandated Health Screenings

-Per California State Law, school nurses coordinate mandated screenings for the following grade levels and send home referrals for:
+Per California State Law, school nurses coordinate mandated screenings for the following grade levels:

 - Vision K, 2, 5, 8

 If your child does not pass one of the above screenings, a referral will be sent home.